adrian-1990/CI-Python-project-3/README.md

 ### Deploying to Heroku

-The project was deployed to Heroku using the following steps...
+The project was deployed to Heroku using the following steps:

 1. Log in to [Heroku](https://id.heroku.com/login) and if not taken there automatically, navigate to your personal app dashboard.
 2. At the top of the page locate the 'New' drop down, click it and then select 'Create new app'.